On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Introduction

 \subsection{Implications for Finite Precision CG Implementations}

-Under these conditions, the analysis in \cite{Greenbaum89} shows that the updated residual vectors converge at the rate predicted by exact arithmetic theory for a symmetric positive definite matrix $T$ whose condition number $\kappa$ is just slightly larger than that of $A$:
+Under the assumption that formulas (\ref{FPLan}), (\ref{FJnorm}), (\ref{successiveinnerprod}) hold for some small value $\epsilon$, when the columns of $Q_J$ come from normalizing updated CG residual vectors and the entries of $T_J$ are derived from CG coefficients as described above, the analysis in \cite{Greenbaum89} shows that the updated CG residual vectors converge at the rate predicted by exact arithmetic theory for a symmetric positive definite matrix $T$ whose condition number $\kappa$ is just slightly larger than that of $A$:

+although this may be a substantial overestimate.
 It shows further that the $A$-norm of the error in the finite precision computation -- that is, the quantity $\langle r_k , A^{-1} r_k \rangle^{1/2}$ -- is reduced at about the same rate as the $T$-norm of the error in exact CG applied to $T$: